Bojarajan073/data-version-control/README.md

 └── DVC-managed dataset objects

-The actual dataset is stored in S3, not directly in Git.
+The actual dataset is stored in S3 rather than directly in Git.

 9. Download the Dataset

 When another developer clones the Git repository, the actual dataset may not exist locally.

-They can retrieve the dataset using:
+Run:

 dvc pull

-The process is:
+DVC reads the metadata tracked in Git and downloads the required data from Amazon S3.

 GitHub
    │